 Last Updated: September 29, 2015

 The Fracked Fact Quiz

-Fraccidents: Below is a map of some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have already occurred in and around Pennsylvania.
-Click on any fraccident to learn more.
+High profile incidents ("fraccidents") related to the country's oil and gas drilling boom have occurred in and around Pennsylvania.
+Click on each fraccident to learn more: